DavidT3/DAXA/paper/paper.md

 face barriers to entry; X-ray data can be particularly intimidating to those astronomers who have not used it before, though their research may benefit from a high-energy view.
-Difficulty of use undermines the open-source nature of X-ray astronomy data, which organisations such as the European Space Agency (ESA) and the High Energy Astrophysics Science Archive Research Center (HEASARC) have gone to great lengths to achieve.
+Difficulty of use undermines the open-source nature of X-ray astronomy data, which organisations such as the European Space Agency (ESA) and the High Energy Astrophysics Science Archive Research Center (HEASARC) have gone to great lengths to build.
 This may limit the reach and scientific impact of X-ray telescopes; we should seek to maximise the user of X-ray data, both to support X-ray astronomy through the `X-ray desert', and to persuade funding bodies of the great need for further X-ray telescopes.